Farley Mowat: Literary career

 After serving in World War II, Mowat attended the University of Toronto.
 Mowat's first book, People of the Deer (1952), was inspired by a field trip to the Canadian Arctic he made while studying at the University of Toronto.
 Mowat was outraged at the conditions endured by the Inuit living in Northern Canada.
 The book turned Mowat into a controversial, popular figure.

 Mowat became a McClelland and Stewart author when they published his book entitled The Regiment in 1955.
 Jack McClelland, known for his promotion of Canadian authors, became his lifelong friend as well as his publisher.
-Mowat's next book, (a children's book) Lost in the Barrens (1956), won a Governor General's Award.
+Mowat's next book, the children's book Lost in the Barrens (1956), won a Governor General's Award.

-In 1963, Mowat wrote a possibly fictionalised account of his experiences in the Canadian Arctic with Arctic wolves entitled Never Cry Wolf (1963), which is thought to have been instrumental in changing popular attitudes towards the animals.
+In 1963, Mowat wrote a possibly fictionalised account of his experiences in the Canadian Arctic with Arctic wolves entitled Never Cry Wolf (1963).

 In 1985, Mowat started a book tour of the United States to promote Sea of Slaughter.
 He was denied entry by customs agents at Pearson International Airport in Toronto, which was justified by laws that allowed American customs officials to deny entry to entrants they thought were "Communist sympathizers".
 Believing gun lobbyists were behind his denial, he came forward with his suspicion.
 The law was overturned in 1990, and Mowat wrote about his experience in My Discovery of America (1985).

 Mowat became very interested in Dian Fossey, the American ethologist who studied gorillas and was brutally murdered in Rwanda in 1985.
 His biography of her was published in 1987, in Canada under the title Virunga: The Passion of Dian Fossey, and in the United States as Woman in the Mists: The Story of Dian Fossey and the Mountain Gorillas of Africa—an allusion to Fossey's own recounting of her life and research Gorillas in the Mist (1983).

 Many of Mowat's works are autobiographical, such as Owls in the Family (1962, about his childhood), The Boat Who Wouldn't Float (1969, one of three books about his time living in Newfoundland), and And No Birds Sang (1979, about his experience fighting in Italy in World War II).

-In 1965 Westviking was published, followed 30 years later by The Farfarers, which suggests a people he called the Albans preceded the Norse to the High Arctic and the Labrador and Newfoundland coasts.
+In 1965, Westviking was published, followed 30 years later by The Farfarers, which suggests a people he called the Albans preceded the Norse to the High Arctic and the Labrador and Newfoundland coasts.